Academic Catalogs

 Course Objectives

-- 6. Identify various sampling methods, types of errors in sampling, types of data, and the design of experiments.
+• 5.
+Identify various sampling methods, types of errors in sampling, and types of data.

-- 14. Use a graphing calculator to perform algebraic and statistical computations.
+• 13.
+Use a calculator to perform algebraic and statistical computations.

 Lecture Content

-Algebra Simplify Expressions with Fractions, Percents, Exponents (integer and rational), Radicals, Absolute Value, and inequalities using Order of Operations Evaluate Algebraic Expressions, Formulas, and Functions Solve Formulas for Specified Variable Solve Linear Equations and Inequalities Solve Compound Inequalities The Rectangular Coordinate System and Plotting Points Slope, Intercept, and Finding Equations of Lines Represent and Analyze Linear Functions Algebraically, Graphically, Verbally, and with a Table Dimensional analysis as relevant for Statistics Sampling Types of Variables and Data Sampling Methods Including Simple Random, Stratified, Cluster, Systematic, and Convenience Sampling Design of Observationa Studies and Experiments Types of Bias, Sampling, and Nonsampling Errors Graphical Summaries of Data Frequency Tables, Relative Frequency Tables, and Their Graphs Pie Charts and Two-way Tables Graphs of Quantitative Data including Histograms, Dotplots, Stemplots, Time-Series Plots, and Boxplots Graphical Misrepresentation of Data Numerical Summaries of Data Measures of Center Measures of Spread Measures of Position Summarizing Bivariate Data Scatterplots and Their Characteristics Correlation and its Interpretation Equations of Least Squares Regression Line and its use for Prediction Features and Limitations of the Regression Line including Interpretation of Slope and Intercept, and Residual Analysis Probability Theory Basic Concepts of Probability The Addition Rule and Complements Conditional Probability and the Multiplication Rule Counting Principles, Permutations, and Combinations Discrete Probability Distributions Discrete Random Variables Discrete Probability Distributions and their Mean and Standard Deviation The Binomial Distribution Continuous Probability Distributions Continuous Random Variables The Normal and Standard Normal Distributions Applications of the Normal Distribution Sampling Distributions Commonly Used Parameters and Statistics Sampling Distribution of Sample Means Sampling Distribution of Sample Proportions Probability Involving Sample Statistics Analyze and Understand Application Problems Understand the Difference Between Population versus Sample Statistics Apply Statistical Techniques and Effectively Communicate Trends in the Data in Context Identify Given Statistics and Write Their Interpretations Analyze Published Articles and Apply Experimental Design Principles Use Technology to Perform Statistical Computations and Representations of Data in Applications
+Algebra Simplify Expressions with Fractions, Percents, Exponents (integer and rational), Radicals, Absolute Value, and inequalities using Order of Operations Evaluate Algebraic Expressions, Formulas, and Functions Solve Formulas for Specified Variable Solve Linear Equations The Rectangular Coordinate System and Plotting Points Slope, Intercept, and Finding Equations of Lines Represent and Analyze Linear Functions Algebraically, Graphically, Verbally, and with a Table Sampling Types of Variables and Data Sampling Methods Including Simple Random, Stratified, Cluster, Systematic, and Convenience Sampling Types of Bias, Sampling, and Nonsampling Errors Graphical Summaries of Data Frequency Tables, Relative Frequency Tables, and Their Graphs Pie Charts and Two-way Tables Graphs of Quantitative Data including Histograms, Dotplots, Stemplots, Time-Series Plots, and Boxplots Graphical Misrepresentation of Data Numerical Summaries of Data Measures of Center Measures of Spread Measures of Position Summarizing Bivariate Data Scatterplots and Their Characteristics Correlation and its Interpretation Equations of Least Squares Regression Line and its use for Prediction Features and Limitations of the Regression Line including Interpretation of Slope and Intercept Probability Theory Basic Concepts of Probability The Addition Rule and Complements Conditional Probability and the Multiplication Rule Counting Principles, Permutations, and Combinations Discrete Probability Distributions Discrete Random Variables Discrete Probability Distributions and their Mean a nd Standard Deviation The Binomial Distribution Continuous Probability Distributions Continuous Random Variables The Normal and Standard Normal Distributions Applications of the Normal Distribution Sampling Distributions Commonly Used Parameters and Statistics Sampling Distribution of Sample Means Sampling Distribution of Sample Proportions Probability Involving Sample Statistics Analyze and Understand Application Problems Understand the Difference Between Population versus Sample Statistics Apply Statistical Techniques and Effectively Communicate Trends in the Data in Context Identify Given Statistics and Write Their Interpretations Use Technology to Perform Statistical Computations and Representations of Data in Applications

 Lab Content